For easier printing and viewing, the text below is available in a PDF document.

 - Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC), World Intellectual Property Organization (WIPO);

 - Office of the Treaty Commissioner;

 - On-Screen Protocols & Pathways: A Media Production Guide to Working with First Nations, Métis and Inuit Communities, Cultures, Concepts and Stories by Marcia Nickerson;

-- United Nations Declaration on the Right of Indigenous People, Government of Canada, Indigenous and Northern Affairs Canada;
+- Canadian governments and the United Nations Declaration on the Right of Indigenous People, Government of Canada, Crown-Indigenous Relations and Northern Affairs Canada;

 - United Nations Declaration on the Rights of Indigenous Peoples, article 11, sections 1 and 2, United Nations, Department of Economic and Social Affairs Indigenous Peoples.

 "As we gather here today, we acknowledge we are on Treaty 6 Territory and the Homeland of the Métis.
 We pay our respect to the First Nations and Métis ancestors of this place and reaffirm our relationship with one another."
 University Council

 As Treaty people, we recognize that treaties are “mutually beneficial arrangements that guarantee a co-existence between the treaty parties.
 Newcomers and their descendants benefit from the wealth generated from the land and the foundational rights provided in the treaties.
 They built their society in this new land where some were looking for political and religious freedoms.
 Today, there are misconceptions that only First Nations people are part of the treaties, but in reality, both parties are part of treaty.
 All people in Saskatchewan are treaty people.”
 (Office of the Treaty Commissioner, Treaty essential learnings: We are all treaty people, August 2008, page 16)